ruby-grape/grape/README.md

 curl -X PUT -d 'data' 'http://localhost:9292/value' -H Content-Type:text/custom -v
 ```

+You can disable parsing for a content-type with `nil`.
+For example, `parser :json, nil` will disable JSON parsing altogether.
+The request data is then available as-is in `env['api.request.body']`.

 ## RESTful Model Representations

 Grape supports a range of ways to present your data with some help from a generic `present` method,